Often times people ask me how my schedule looks in 3rd grade, today I am going to share it with you!

 T- Teacher Time– This is where the group is at my table getting their lesson for the day.

 H- Hands-On– This is where students play games or work with manipulatives.

 S- Spiral– I put games or activities from old chapters during this time so they continually practice skills!

 We do not do math on Friday, instead we do content rotations.
-We have five teachers on our team, so every five weeks we each get a new standard.
-We mix up all our kids and they stay in a group for five weeks.
+There are five teachers on our team, so we can each teach a new standard every five weeks.
+Then, we mix up all our kids and they stay in a group for five weeks.
 During that time, they go through all five teachers and get a lesson on five different standards.
 Then, on the sixth week they take an assessment on all those standards.
 We do six week rotations all year long and get every standard done!
 It simply is the best!

 If you have any more questions on how I structure my day please feel free to comment below or email me at email@example.com!